NCAR/geocat-examples/CONTRIBUTING.md

    beforehand to ensure an accurate conda environment is installed and activated for GeoCAT-examples, including [Sphinx](https://www.sphinx-doc.org/en/master/).

-   - The generated HTML file can be viewed at `$GEOCAT_EXAMPLES/_build/html/gallery/` to ensure that any output (text or graphical) matches what you expected.
+   - The generated HTML file can be viewed under `$GEOCAT_EXAMPLES/_build/html/gallery/` to ensure that any output (text or graphical) matches what you expected.
+The complete list of the plotting examples can be viewed by running the following command as well:

+     ```bash
+     open _build/html/gallery/index.html
+     ```